 How to Add Protein to Your Smoothies without Protein Powder

-Learn how to add protein to your smoothies without protein powder!
-Instead, try using these basic plant-based ingredients you might already have at home.
-There’s nothing wrong with protein powder.
-They’re a quick and convenient option for adding protein to smoothies and other recipes.
-However, for most of us, protein powder is not necessary.
-Depending…
+Learn how to add protein to your smoothies without protein powder.
+If you’re looking for a protein powder alternative, try using these basic (mostly) plant-based ingredients you might already have at home.
+First, I want to be clear that there’s nothing wrong with protein powder.
+It’s a quick and convenient option for adding protein to…

 smoothie from the top

-Learn how to add protein to your smoothies without protein powder!
-Instead, try using these basic plant-based ingredients you might already have at home.
+Learn how to add protein to your smoothies without protein powder.
+If you’re looking for a protein powder alternative, try using these basic (mostly) plant-based ingredients you might already have at home.

-There’s nothing wrong with protein powder.
-They’re a quick and convenient option for adding protein to smoothies and other recipes.
-However, for most of us, protein powder is not necessary.
-Depending on the brand, it can also be very expensive and can add an undesirable flavor.
-Instead, it’s possible to add protein to your smoothies by using ingredients you might already have on hand.
+First, I want to be clear that there’s nothing wrong with protein powder.
+It’s a quick and convenient option for adding protein to smoothies and other recipes.
+However, for many of us, protein powder is not necessary.
+Depending on the brand, it can also be very expensive and can add an unpleasant flavor that not everyone appreciates.
+Those with sensitive guts may also find that protein powder triggers unwanted digestive symptoms.
+If protein powder is not for you, it’s possible to add protein to your smoothies by using ingredients you might already have on hand.
+This post will guide you through a variety of options.
+But first…

 How to Add Protein to Your Smoothies Without Using Protein Powder: